sagemath/trac_to_gh/Issue 7675.md

 # Issue 7675: shortest_path in c_graph should have an optional flag distance=False to return only the distance

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7675

 Original creator: ncohen